emmamai/vortex-indy/manual/classes/engineer.md

 Class: Engineer
 ======

-The Engineer is a class primarily focusing on building and maintaining devices that deal damage to the enemy.
+The Engineer is a typically defensive class primarily focusing on building and maintaining devices that deal damage to the enemy.

 ### General Attributes